rchriste/OnPurpose/README.md

 # What is On Purpose?

-**Over the past few years I have been on a journey to rethink and re-imagine how a computer can better help with the problem of time and task management.
+Over the past few years I have been on a journey to rethink and re-imagine how a computer can better help with the problem of time and task management.
 This _On Purpose_ project was created as a place for me to implement my ideas and show my ideas to others with a working program that others can try.
 I am targeting the summer of 2024 as an upcoming milestone for when I encourage others to try it.
 As of today what I have written is very partial and does not yet demonstrate the core of the vision.
 Once that happens I will start having a downloadable binary.
-Windows and the Microsoft Graph APIs are my lead platform.**
+Microsoft Windows and the Microsoft Graph APIs are my lead platform.

+## Vision

 I should also mention that part of my goal is to influence and encourage these ideas to be integrated into other programs and into the OS itself.
 The reason is because my experience is that it is **not** the core idea but rather how convenient it is to implement that is the real barrier.
 While this is a practical problem for me I also see this problem from professional therapists, to professionals helping care for the elderly, to institutions researching how to practically improve the lives of neurodiverse adults and children.
 The problem that I see is that the guidance is not followed because it is not convenient or natural enough to follow with today's software.